nrenx/sign-language-translator/README.md

 npm run dev
 ```

-The app will open at `http://localhost:8080`
+The dev server runs at `http://localhost:8080` by default.

 ### Building for Production